inferno-framework/inferno-framework.github.io/docs/user-interface.md

     maxwidth="666px"
 %}

-**Test-specific Requirements Display**
+### Test-specific Requirements Display
+{:toc-skip}

-Test, Groups, and Suites that verify specific requirements will include a "View Specification Requirements" link at the bottom right of their documentation.
+Suites, test groups, and tests that the test kit developers marked as verifying specific requirements will include a "View Specification Requirements" link at the bottom right of their documentation panel.

 {% include figure.html
     file="view-specification-requirements.png"
-    alt="Screenshot of a View Specification Requirements link" caption="Access verified requirements through the View Specification Requirements link" maxwidth="666px"
+    alt="Screenshot of a View Specification Requirements link" caption="Access verified requirements through the 'View Specification Requirements' link" maxwidth="666px"
 %}

-Clicking on this link will bring up a display of the requirements completely or partially verified when Inferno deems it to have passed.
+Clicking on this link will bring up a display of the requirements completely or partially verified when the tested system has passed the test.

 {% include figure.html
     file="test-verified-requirements.png"